-Thinkific just launched their new Site Builder which makes it embarrassingly easy to create a fantastic, good-looking, and also high-performance course sites for your academy, learning center, or school.
+Thinkific just launched their new Site Builder which makes it embarrassingly easy to create fantastic, good-looking, and also high-performance course sites for your academy, learning center, or school.

 Note: If you are already using a website (like I am), you can use the site builder and brand your site with colors and your logo to match that of your main website.

 One of the best things I liked about Podia was that you’d get a dedicated landing page (and even a pre-launch landing page) for every course (called products) you’d create.

 At the time I signed up with Podia, no other online course creation software had that feature.

 Now, Thinkific has upped the game and you now get course dedicated pages that you can build the way you want (drag and drop) without touching a single line of code.